funnyzak/snell-server-docker/README.md

 This image is build from the latest source code of [Snell Server](https://kb.nssurge.com/surge-knowledge-base/zh/release-notes/snell).
 It supports `linux/amd64`, `linux/arm64`, `linux/arm/v7`, `linux/386` architecture.

-> **Notice**: Need to use with Surge iOS or Surge Mac, both of them support Snell protocol.
-The latest surge-server version is v5.0.0, which is not compatible with the previous versions like before.
-Please upgrade both the client (Surge iOS & Surge Mac) and the server binary.

 ## Docker Pull

 ```bash